VyeFox/Kitsu-Lang/notes/builtins.md

 ## Primitive Types
 These types cannot be re-defined within the confines of the language:
+* `Object` A type that copies another object and ovverides its properties.
 * `Async` A type that represents a promise, the value is aquired by calling the instance with a throw-away value such as an empty tuple.
 * `Lazy` A type that represents a lazy value, the value is aquired by calling the instance with a throw-away value such as an empty tuple.
 * `Atomic` A special wrapper type that allows unique access to a value.